Jaguar XJ (X300): XJR (X306)

-The XJR was introduced as a high-performance sport model, and it was Jaguar's first-ever supercharged road car (and only the second Jaguar road car to use forced induction, after the turbocharged Jaguar XJ220.)
+The XJR was introduced as a high-performance sport model, and it was Jaguar's first-ever supercharged road car and only the second Jaguar road car to use forced induction, after the Jaguar XJ220, which was turbocharged.
 The output of the six-cylinder AJ16 engine was increased to 321 hp and 378 lbft with the use of an Eaton M90 supercharger and an air-water intercooler.
 The 0 to 97 kph acceleration time was generally around the 5.9 for the manual transmission car to 6.6 second mark for the automatic.
-The XJR was fitted with larger 17" wheels, compared to 16" on the rest of the range, along Pirelli P-Zero tyres, with 10 mm lower firmer suspension and traction control.
-Almost all of the 6547 XJR production cars were built with the optional GM 4L80-E automatic gearbox, although the Getrag 290 five speed manual gearbox was the standard offering; only 268 were made, 102 in RHD for the UK market and the rest in LDH mainly in Europe with Italy taking 57.
+The XJR was fitted with larger 17 inches wheels, compared to 16 inches on the rest of the range, along Pirelli P-Zero tyres, with 10 mm lower firmer suspension and traction control.
+Almost all of the 6,547 XJR production cars were built with the optional GM 4L80-E automatic gearbox, although the Getrag 290 five-speed manual gearbox was the standard offering; only 268 were made, 102 in RHD for the United Kingdom market and the rest in LHD mainly in Europe with Italy taking 57.

-Cosmetically, the XJR differed from the standard cars with a body-coloured grille surround, mesh grille insert, body-coloured boot-lid plinth, larger exhaust outlets, special five-spoke "Sport" alloy wheels, and "XJR" badging.
+Cosmetically, the XJR differed from the standard cars with a body-coloured grille surround, mesh grille insert, body-coloured boot-lid plinth, larger exhaust outlets, special five-spoke Sport alloy wheels, and XJR badging.
 Rain gutters and window surrounds were matte black, except on North American models where they were polished stainless steel.

-This generation of the XJR model carries the code name "X306".
-It is also sometimes referred to as the "XJR6" to differentiate it from the later V8-engined X308 XJR.
+This generation of the XJR model carries the code name X306.
+It is also sometimes referred to as the XJR6 to differentiate it from the later V8-engined Jaguar XJ (X308) XJR.